ARMummert/Virtual-Private-Server-Project/README.md

 **Database**

 - PostgreSQL for relational database
-- PgAdmin for managing postgresql database
+- PgAdmin for managing postgresql databases

 **Security**

-- Wireguard VPN for secure connections to the VPS
+- Wireguard VPN for secure connections to the server
 - UFW - uncomplicated firewall
 - Fail2Ban for brute-force attacks
 - ModSecurity for web application firewall (WAF), request filtering and access control, real-time traffic monitoring, and attack detection and prevention
 - Cowrie for SSH honeypot
-- Snort3 for IPS/IDS
+- Snort3 for IPS/IDS (changing to suricata soon)
 - Wazuh for unified XDR and SIEM capabilities

 **Cloudflare**